-Hong Kong's No. 2 official resigns; leadership bid expected
+Hong Kong's No. 2 official resigns, plans leadership bid

 - Woman killed in wrong-way collision with ambulance on I-5

+Current leader Leung is deeply unpopular and announced last month that he won’t seek another term, citing family reasons.
+His five-year term, which ends in June, was marked by 11-week pro-democracy “Umbrella Movement” protests in 2014 against Beijing’s plan to restrict electoral reforms.

+Lam, who said she would go on leave starting Friday, has been nicknamed the “good fighter” because of her reputation for being pragmatic and effective; she was Leung’s pick to negotiate with student protests leaders two years ago.

-Another potential contender for his job, Finance Secretary John Tsang, quit last month.
+Another potential contender, Finance Secretary John Tsang, quit last month but Beijing has yet to approve his resignation and he hasn’t yet officially announced he will run.

 Hong Kong leaders are chosen by a 1,200-member panel of mostly pro-Beijing tycoons and elites, which is scheduled to make its pick in March.
 So far, retired judge Woo Kwok-hing and lawmaker Regina Ip have publicly declared their intention to run for the job of leading the city of 7.2 million.